GoldenShadowGS/BmpToVizzy/README.md

 You should have Python installed https://www.python.org/downloads/

+Download the file from this github named BmpToVizzy.py You can read this file in a regular text editor.

 To run this program, open a cmd prompt in the directory where BmpToVizzy.py is located and type python BmpToVizzy.py image.bmp